Role

 - guidelines that contribute to distribution, such as the section 19AB legislative guidelines

-- applications to change an area’s DPA classification
+- exceptional circumstance review applications to change an area’s DPA classification

 - other relevant issues that we or the minister identify.